ednieuw/ESP32SerialNTP-BLE-Clock/README.md

 ___________________________________
 16/06/2024 15:17:44
 ```
-Look in the source code in the setup() to which GPIO ports the TX and RX lines of the UART 9erial communication are connected
+- Connect the RX, TX, the 5V and GND pins between the ESP32 and the Bluetooth connection pins.
- Serial1.begin(9600, SERIAL_8N1, 5, 4);      // Serial1.begin(9600, SERIAL_8N1, RX1PIN, TX1PIN);
+if an USB-cable is connected to the ESP32 the clock will start working because the 5V power line will feed the ATMEGA chip<br>
-In this case connect pin 4 of the ESP32 with the RX of the ATMEGA and pin 5 to the TX pin.
+The seconds LED on the Wordclock PCB will start flashing.
+The LEDs will ofcourse not light up.
+They need the 12V power supply.

-Connect the 5V and GND pins between the ESP32 and the Bluetooth connection pins.
+- Check in a serial terminal time is send every six minutes to the word clock.

-Start the word clock and see in a serial terminal that the time is send every six minutes to the word clock
+  If it does not work TX and RX are probably reversed.

 ```
 ___________________________________